rodoherty1/AWS-Well-Architected/README.md

 Many of the practices described translate well to on-prem solutions.

-## General practices / Recurring themes
+## General practices / Re-occurring themes
 * Working back from the customer (#customer obsessed).
 * Data-driven decisions - stop guessing capacity
 * Test at production scale